RackSec/desdemona/README.md

 ### Production Mode Peers

 First start the Aeron media driver, which should be used in production mode, by running the main function in `src/desdemona/launcher/aeron_media_driver.clj`.

 Then launch the `src/desdemona/launcher/launch_prod_peers.clj` main function, giving it an Onyx ID.
-Optionally, a Dockerfile has been created at the root of the project to package this up into an uberjar for a Java 8 Ubuntu 14 environment.
+Optionally, a Dockerfile has been created at the root of the project to package this up into a reproducible Java 8 environment.

 ### Launch the Sample Job in Production

 Launch the `src/desdemona/launcher/submit_prod_sample_job.clj` main function, giving it an Onyx ID and ZooKeeper address.

 ## License

-Copyright © 2015 FIXME
+Copyright © 2015 Rackspace Hosting, Inc.

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.